 Your skin protects your body from the outside environment and plays a significant role in body temperature regulation.
 The thicker the skin, the stronger the defense.

 Sweat glands help cool the body down and the sebaceous glands help retain moisture.

-Skin can also store fat, which helps insulate heat and keep you warm.
+Skin also stores fat, which helps insulate heat to keep you warm.

 8) Muscle Mass

-Reduced muscle mass and physical inactivity can slow down your metabolic rate quite a bit, which limits your ability to produce heat.
+In the long run, reduced muscle mass and physical inactivity can slow down your metabolic rate, which limits the body’s ability to produce heat.

 Managing Spinal Cord Injury and Body Temperature

 After spinal cord injury, the best way to manage body temperature is to be aware of your surroundings and be prepared.